Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Analytic results and Algorithmic advances of the Bubble PQMC

 The entanglement entropy can be obtained using the following method.
 Denote the restriction of $X$ to a region $A$ by $X_A$ (and similarly define $P_A$).
 Diagonalize the matrix $\sqrt{X_AP_A}$, with eigenvalues $\epsilon_n$.
 The 2nd R\'enyi EE is given by

 In order to cancel the leading perimeter term, we also employ the SCEE scheme and take the difference between them:

-We gradually skip the smaller system sizes in the fitting, i.e., by throwing away linear size $L< L_{min}$, the converged universal corner term $s=0.02567$ for four 90$^\circ$ corners, is obtained as shown in Fig.~\ref{fig:theory}.
-This is the reference value we used to compare the $s$ from QMC simulation at the (2+1)d Ising and Gaussian QCPs, in fact, our Gaussian QCP from PQMC simulaiton at $K=K_c$ indeed recovers this number, as shown in Fig.~\ref{fig:fig1} (b), (c) and (g).
+We gradually skip the smaller system sizes in the fitting, i.e., by throwing away linear size $L< L_{\min}$.
+The converged universal corner term $s=0.02567$ for four 90$^\circ$ corners, is obtained as shown in Fig.~\ref{fig:theory}.
+This is the reference value we use to compare the $s$ from QMC simulation at the (2+1)d Ising and Gaussian QCPs.
+In fact, at the Gaussian QCP at $K=K_c$ this value is indeed obtained from the PQMC simulaition, as shown in Fig.~\ref{fig:fig1} (b), (c) and (g).